News & insights

 Hannah Fry

 Hannah Fry is a brilliant mathematician and science communicator whose work explores the intricate patterns of human behaviour in everything from urban crime to transportation.
 She engages audiences with a unique ability to simplify complex data, making her a standout speaker for any STEM or Ada Lovelace Day event.
 Hannah's extensive experience in TV, radio, and public speaking adds a dynamic edge to her presentations, where she covers the intersection of mathematics, technology, and society.
+If you're drawn to Hannah's style, our list of UK science speakers like Hannah Fry has more options.

 Nina Schick